David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>00 Pre-Requisites</h2>

-The "<TODO: Enter workshop name>" workshop is taught using the following components, which you will install and configure in the sections that follow.
+The "SQL Server Security Ground to Cloud" workshop is taught using the following components, which you will install and configure in the sections that follow.

-*(Note: TODO: Any notes you want.)*

 For this workshop, you will use Microsoft Windows as the base workstation, altough Apple and Linux operating systems can be used in production.
 You can <a href="https://developer.microsoft.com/en-us/windows/downloads/virtual-machines" target="_blank">download a Windows 10 Workstation Image for VirtualBox, Hyper-V, VMWare, or Parallels for free here</a>.

 The other requirements are: